-The importance of acting fast and alerting the campus community when dealing with a lifethreatening emergency cannot be understated.
-An emergency may be designated as lifethreatening by Campus Safety, Facilities, local law enforcement or the National Weather Service.
-In the event of a life-threatening emergency, announcements will be made through the RAVE system, the clock tower public address system, the university portal or in person by Campus Safety, Facilities or Spiritual Formation staff.
+The importance of acting fast and alerting the campus community when dealing with a life-threatening emergency cannot be understated.
+An emergency may be designated as life-threatening by Campus Safety, Facilities, local law enforcement or the National Weather Service.
+In a life-threatening emergency, announcements will be made through the RAVE system, the clock tower public address system, the university portal and/or in person by Campus Safety, Facilities, or Spiritual Formation staff.

 The primary method of alerting the campus community is the RAVE system.
 It is an emergency mass alert system that utilizes email and texting services to notify the campus community of a life-threatening emergency taking place on or near the campus.
-In the event of a life-threatening emergency, a designated member of Campus Safety will issue an alert describing the nature of the emergency, location of the emergency and what action campus community members should take, including safe locations.
+In a life-threatening emergency, a designated member of Campus Safety will issue an alert describing the emergency's nature, location and what action campus community members should take, including safe locations.
 Safe locations may be other buildings on campus or specified safe zones off campus.
 Calvary Church and Northpointe High School are designated off-campus safe zones.
 We also have an agreement with Calvin University if evacuation is needed.
-After the initial alert is sent, follow up alerts will be sent to update the status of the incident, as well as, communicate the all clear.
-Update alerts and the all clear alert are made based on information provided by outside emergency response personnel, including law enforcement and fire department, to representatives of the Department of Campus Safety.
+After the initial alert is sent, follow-up alerts will be sent to update the incident status and communicate all clear.
+Update alerts and all clear alerts are made based on information provided by outside emergency response personnel, including law enforcement and fire department, to representatives of the Department of Campus Safety.

 Biannual tests of the system are conducted each year, one in the fall semester within thirty days of the start of the school year and the other in the spring semester.
 The test is announced one week prior to the actual test.
-Unannounced tests may be conducted in conjunction with staff training throughout the year, but are generally limited to the summer and specific recipient groups.
-Tests for the 2022 calendar year were conducted on Sept.
-29th 2022, at 10:26AM and Nov.
-2nd 2022, at 11:04AM.
+Unannounced tests may be conducted with staff training throughout the year but are generally limited to the summer and specific recipient groups.
+Tests for the 2023 calendar year were conducted on August 28, 2023, at 1016 AM, and December 22, 2023, at 0859 AM.